 Answering the question of whether foundation issues affect the value of your home is easy.
 Absolutely!
 Issues of this nature will affect your home’s value.
 Answering the question of how this will affect the value of your home becomes much more difficult.

-The Many Roads The Lead to Repairs
+The Many Roads That Lead to Foundation Repairs

 Things to Consider: Costs

-2. The other option you have is to just sell the home as is.
-Potential homeowners will not only look at the cost of the repair, but also at the time and effort it will take to do the the repairs.
-This can mean having to lower the cost of your home more than the actual repairs would be.
+- The other option is just to sell the home as-is.
+However, potential buyers will not only look at the cost of the repair but also at the time and effort it will take to do the repairs.
+This can mean having to lower the price of your home more than the actual repairs would be.
 This may result in taking more of a loss than if you were to have it repaired yourself.
-Only you can decide whether the time and effort that you will put into the repairs can compensate for the money that you will lose selling it as is.
+Only you can decide whether the time and effort that you will put into the repairs can compensate for the money that you will lose selling the home as-is.

-The Sleeper Costs of Foundation Repair
+The Hidden Costs of Foundation Repair

 “I’m Not Planning on Selling My Home Right Now”

-A bad foundation will also lead to an increase in your homeowner’s insurance as well.
+Does that mean you should not be worried about the value of your home?
+A point worth noting is that a bad foundation could lead to an increase in your homeowner’s insurance as well.
 The cost of this insurance is directly related to the condition of your home.
-You have to factor in the increase of the insurance as well as the other costs.
-This will determine whether your home has truly decreased in value when you eventually sale it.
+You have to factor in the increase in insurance and other costs.
+This will determine whether your home has truly decreased in value when you eventually sell it.

 Having foundation issues does not mean you will lose money when selling your home.
 You need to call an expert and get the cost for repair and their professional opinion on how to proceed.
 They can also tell you how long it will take for repairs to be completed and whether it might be better to sell the home as-is.
 The biggest thing to remember is not to ignore the issues you are having.